 As you have learned, you are susceptible to gum disease.
 And, you have probably learned, too, that the main cause of gum disease is bacterial plaque, a sticky, colorless film that constantly forms on your teeth.
 The bacteria in this plaque produce toxins, or poisons, which constantly attack your gums and teeth.
 Unless plaque is removed, it hardens into a rough, porous deposit called calculus, or tartar.
 Daily brushing and flossing/inter dental cleaning will help minimise the formation of plaque and calculus, but won’t completely prevent it.
 No matter how careful you are in cleaning your teeth and gums, bacterial plaque can cause a recurrence of gum disease if left undisturbed for too long after your last professional cleaning (typically 2-6 months)

 Therefore, a dental professional must check for hidden problems and remove the hardened plaque both above and below the gum line at time intervals appropriate for you to minimise the risk of disease recurrence so that your teeth and gums stay healthy.

 Who should perform supportive periodontal therapy?

 The answer depends on you and the severity of your gum disease before treatment.
 Generally, the more severe your periodontal disease is initially, the more often we need to oversee your care.
-Together, you, your general dentist and Dr. Kiven will work out the most effective schedule for your supportive periodontal care.
+Together, you, your general dentist and Drs.
+Rodriguez-Ortiz or Kiven will work out the most effective schedule for your supportive periodontal care.